Hoda Kotb Hangs With Celeb Crush Blake Shelton In Nashville

 Just like us, even celebrities have celebrity crushes of their own!

-For years, it has been known that Today Show host Hoda Kotb has had huge crush on country singer, Blake Shelton.
-It was all revealed back in 2013 when Kotb made an appearance on the Tonight Show With Jay Leno, when Leno grilled the Kotb about dating and celebrity crushes.
+For years, it has been known that Today Show host Hoda Kotb has had a huge crush on country singer, Blake Shelton.
+It was all revealed back in 2013 when Kotb made an appearance on the Tonight Show With Jay Leno, when Leno grilled Kotb about dating and celebrity crushes.
 When speaking about her boyfriend at the time, Hoda sat alongside Shelton and made a joke.

 “He doesn’t watch our show.
 He doesn’t know about you,” she said, talking to Shelton.